A hybrid, asymmetric, linear Higgs factory based on plasma-wakefield and radio-frequency acceleration: Schematic layout of the collider

 Half of the remaining three quarters of the driver power is dumped into the plasma accelerators themselves, corresponding to 500~kW per stage or 100~kW/m.
 This requires a significant, but probably manageable, cooling of the plasma cells.
 Cells that can cope with such energy depositions do not yet exist and must therefore be developed as a matter of urgency if the HALHF concept, or indeed any particle-physics-collider application with competitive luminosity, is to be realised.

-Preserving the emittance from start to end will be one of the major challenges of implementing the plasma-based linac.
+Preserving the emittance from start to end will be one of the major challenges of implementing the plasma-based linac~\cite{Lindstrom_Thevenet}.
 Fortunately, as discussed above, the possibility of an emittance asymmetry greatly increases the likelihood of success.
 Assuming maximum asymmetry, normalised emittances can be as high as $160 \times 0.56$~mm-mrad.
 To deliver this, mechanisms for suppressing transverse instabilities must be applied~\cite{LehePRL2017,Mehrling2018}.
-Considering the last plasma-accelerator stage, where the accelerating electron beam is at its smallest transverse size (around $3 \times 0.2$ {\murm}m rms), which therefore represents the worst-case scenario, we find that the misalignment tolerance will be of order 100~nm.
-This agrees with previous estimates \cite{LindstromIPAC2016,Schulte2016RAST}; a tighter nominal constraint than for other designs (such as CLIC and ILC), but one that must be satisfied for a much shorter distance compared to conventional linacs.
-Moreover, and importantly, the combination of both charge and emittance asymmetry reduces the beam density by $\sim$32 (2 in charge and 4 in each transverse plane), which largely mitigates the problem of ion motion \cite{RosenzweigPRL2005,AnPRL2017} within the colliding bunch~--~ions undergo only $\phi \approx 0.17$~radians of phase advance (which satisfies the requirement of $\phi \ll \pi/2$), assuming singly ionised argon ions.
+In order to approximate the tolerances on transverse misalignment, we consider the last plasma-accelerator stage, where the accelerating electron beam is at its smallest transverse size (around $3 \times 0.2$ {\murm}m rms).
+It therefore represents the worst-case scenario; assuming tens-of-percent emittance growth in this stage, we find that the misalignment tolerance will be of order 100~nm.
+This agrees with previous estimates of the required tolerance \cite{LindstromIPAC2016,Schulte2016RAST}; a tighter nominal constraint than for other designs (such as CLIC and ILC), but one that must be satisfied for a much shorter distance compared to conventional linacs.
+Moreover, and importantly, the combination of both charge and emittance asymmetry reduces the beam density by $\sim$32 (2 in charge and 4 in each transverse plane), which largely mitigates the problem of ion motion \cite{RosenzweigPRL2005,AnPRL2017} within the colliding bunch~--~ions undergo only $\phi \approx 0.2$~radians of phase advance (which satisfies the requirement of $\phi \ll \pi/2$), assuming singly ionised argon ions.

+The performance of the PWFA arm is clearly the least certain of all the elements in HALHF.
+If the accelerating gradient cannot be achieved, then more accelerating stages could in principle be added, which would require a re-optimisation of the bunch pattern.
+If the beam quality of the PWFA beam were degraded compared with expectations, then the achievable luminosity would be reduced but to some extent could be recouped by increasing the number of colliding bunches (at the cost of increase power usage).
+The reduction of jitter to an acceptable level will be a major subject of the proposed R\&D. Given that the cost of the PWFA arm is essentially negligible in comparison with other parts of HALHF, and that the increases in performance requirements of the linac could not be extensive, there would be no sizeable effect on the overall cost of the project.

 Lastly, preserving the spin polarisation of the accelerating electrons is in principle possible in a plasma accelerator \cite{VieiraPRSTAB2011}, although this has not yet been experimentally verified.